 - Semengoggoh Wildlife Centre is a 30-minute drive from Kuching and is the largest rehabilitation in the western state of Sarawak.
 It boasts 7 km of forest reserve for around 30 semi-wild orangutans to inhabit.

 - Matang Wildlife Centre is in the Kubah National park and is 40-minute drive from Kuching.
 It specialises in looking after orangutans with previous issues such as territorial and aggressive behaviours.
 The apes are kept in enclosures and large cages, and this is a less frequented centre as it provides quite specialist care.
 I mention it here for travellers particularly interested in the rehabilitation of difficult individuals.

 Nothing quite beats a wild sighting of this majestic species in the treetops of Borneo’s virgin rain forests.
-There’s a magical quality to the spontaneity of the moment and whilst there isn’t a guaranteed sighting, if you do see an Orangutan it makes the experience all the more special.
+There’s a magical quality to the spontaneity of the moment and whilst there isn’t a guaranteed sighting if you do see an Orangutan it makes the experience all the more special.

-- Intimate experience, away from other travellers
+- An intimate experience, away from other travellers

 - See other wildlife like Proboscis monkeys and birdlife